Flower’s First Night

 cried out, a crescendoed battle cry to steel his resolve as he forced all his

 strength, all his will to live, against the door.
-The insect countered with its hunger, but his
+The insect countered with its hunger, but Flower’s

 need was greater.